fitchtech/azure-devops/docs/steps/test/visualStudioTest.md

 - name: parallel
   type: number
   default: 1

-- name: projects # Optional param, nested into projects param of dotNetTests steps.
-Can be Visual Studio solution (*.sln) or dotNet projects (*.csproj) to restore for multiple tests.
-  type: string
-  default: ''

 # parameter defaults in the above section can be set on the manual run of a pipeline to override